Burn Center in New Orleans

 - Patients with a combined burn/trauma injury have a 4 to 5 times higher mortality rate than burn or trauma alone.

-- The Norman E. McSwain, Jr., MD Spirit of Charity Trauma Center at UMC has been verified for more than 20 years by the American College of Surgeons Committee on Trauma.
+- The Norman E. McSwain, Jr., MD Spirit of Charity Trauma Center at University Medical Center has been verified for more than 20 years by the American College of Surgeons Committee on Trauma.

 - On average, our staff responds to more than 3,500 trauma activations per year.